Toffee Almond Sandies

 We have made this Taste of Home recipe for our Christmas cookie collection in years past.
 I love the texture of Toffee Almond Sandies, they’re crispy on the outside and chewy on the inside.
 The main change I have made from the original recipe is to increase the flour.
 This enabled the cookie to hold its shape and not flatten out so much that the cookies kind of ran together in the pan.
 We enjoy them a lot more with this correction.

-When I first published this recipe in June of 2012, and then revised in early November of 2012, I was still new to the blogging world and my pictures were of extremely poor quality.
+I first published this recipe in June of 2012.
+I revised the post in early November of 2012.
+But I was still new to the blogging world and my pictures were of extremely poor quality.

-I recently remade this recipe (November 2014) for our Christmas Cookie Extravaganza – 2014, and I’ve updated the pictures so you can have a better appreciation of these delicious treats.
+I recently remade this recipe (November 2014) for our Christmas Cookie Extravaganza – 2014.
+I’ve updated the pictures so you can have a better appreciation of these delicious treats.
+They are still one of our favorite Christmas cookies.
+No matter what occasion we make them for, everyone always loves them.
+You will too!

 Toffee Almond Sandies are one of my favorite cookies.
 I love baking them for our Christmas Cookie Extravaganza.